top of page

 Avoid tree work during the nesting season

 It is illegal to damage an active bird nest or harm the eggs of nestlings according to federal and provincial law in Canada.
 These regulations apply whether the trees are on public or private property.
 Our Trees, Views and Landscapes Bylaw does not permit tree work on municipal trees from March 26th - August 16th.
-Please delay tree work during the nesting season (mid-March – mid-August), when eggs and nestlings are at their most vulnerable.
+Please delay tree work during the nesting season (March 1st – August 31st), when nests, eggs, nestlings and fledglings are most vulnerable.

 Be a Bird Friendly gardener